helmut/forms/src/Fields/README.md

     }
     ```

 5. The `setValueFromRequest` method is used to set the current value of the field using the request object.
-Fetch the value for this field out of the request and set it.
+Fetch the value for this field out of the request (using the name again) and set it.

     ```php
     public function setValueFromRequest($request)